 Access your library security settings

-2. Select Administration > Library security.
-The Library security pop-up opens.
+2. Click the Library security button.
+The Library security dialog opens.

-Manage access to your library using visibility options
+Manage the access users have to your library by selecting a visibility option:

-- Private library: only listed users and groups have access — access to the library is only given for individual user or Google groups
+- Private library: only listed users and groups have access - select the required users and groups

-- Public library: all users in the domain have user access - all domain users will be members of the Reader role in the library
+- Public library: all users in the domain have reader access - all domain users can access the library and have a reader role

-- Public library: all users in the domain have contributor access - all domain users will be members of the Contributor role in the library
+- Public library: all users in the domain have contributor access - all domain users can access the library and have a contributor role

 Learn more: What are roles?

-Important: Regardless of the visibility option chosen, you can grant access to your library to specific users or Google groups.
+Regardless of the visibility option chosen, you can grant access to your library to specific users or groups.

-If a user is defined by both a visibility option and in specific permissions (as an individual user or in a Google group), the wider permissions will be granted to this user.
+Important: If a user is defined by both a visibility option and in specific permissions (as an individual user or in a group), the wider permissions will be granted to this user.

-1. Enter the email address of a user or Google Group.
+1. Enter the email address of a user, Google group or Microsoft group.

-2. Press Add.
+2. Click Add.
 The user or group is added to the list.

-Members of the administrator role have full access to all the documents in the library, bypassing the document-level security.
-Administrators are also automatically members of the contributor and reader roles, even if they don't explicitly appear in the users and groups assigned to these roles.
+– Members of the administrator role have full access to all the documents in the library, bypassing the document-level security.
+Administrators are automatically members of the contributor and reader roles.

-6. If required, you can press the Apply same permissions to root folder’s children items link to apply these library permissions to every document in the library.
+4. You can click Apply same permissions to root folder’s children items to apply these library permissions to every document in the library.
 This resets any existing document permissions.